 - While that’s cooking, whisk together the dressing in a separate bowl.

-- Combine the quinoa, snap peas, and chickpeas in a bowl.
+- Combine the quinoa, snap peas, chickpeas, almonds, and fresh herbs in a bowl.
 Drizzle the dressing on top, and stir until combined.

 You can serve this salad right away, but it will be slightly warm from the cooked quinoa.
 I prefer to keep in in the fridge for an hour or so to chill the salad and let the flavors meld!
 Leftovers will keep for up to 5 days.